 Verification of enrollment and GPA

-At the time appointment is accepted, you must provide copies of official transcripts to verify the GPA requirement and proof of enrollment during Winter/Spring academic term at a qualified MSI.
+Current Students: At the time appointment is accepted, you must provide copies of official transcripts to verify the GPA requirement and proof of enrollment during Winter/Spring academic term at a qualified MSI.
 A cumulative GPA of 3.0 or higher on a 4.0 scale as of Fall academic term is required to participate.
-Copy of official transcripts issued by the Registrar’s Office must include official university markings such as the registrar’s signature, university logo or stamp, letterhead or watermark.
+The submitted copy of official transcripts issued by the Registrar’s Office must include official university markings such as the registrar’s signature, university logo or stamp, letterhead or watermark.
 Transcript must include courses in progress during the Spring term.

 Length of the Appointment